-First Came Kidney Failure, Then There Was The $540,842 Bill For Dialysis
+First Came Kidney Failure.
+Then There Was The $540,842 Bill For Dialysis

 Dialysis companies are quite profitable.
 Fresenius reported more than $2 billion in profits in 2018, with the vast majority of its revenue coming from North America.

 The discrepancy in payments between Medicare and commercial payers gives dialysis centers an incentive to treat as many privately insured patients as possible and to charge as much as they can before dialysis patients enroll in Medicare.
-It may also give dialysis centers an incentive to charge the few out-of-network patients they see outlandish prices.
+It may also give dialysis centers an incentive to charge outlandish prices to the few out-of-network patients they see.

-"The dialysis companies may think they can get closer to what they want from the health plans by staying out-of-network and charging these prices that are totally untethered to their actual costs," said Sabrina Corlette, a professor at Georgetown University's Health Policy Institute.
+"The dialysis companies may think they can get closer to what they want from the health plans by staying out of network and charging these prices that are totally untethered to their actual costs," said Sabrina Corlette, a professor at Georgetown University's Health Policy Institute.
 "They have the health plans over a barrel."

 One potential way to save costs on dialysis is to switch to a type that can be done at home, which involves infusing fluid into the abdomen.
 Called peritoneal dialysis, it is common in Europe but relatively rare in the U.S. In an executive order this month, President Trump announced new incentives to increase uptake of those options.